 Field Description Advanced Custom Certificate Enabling this feature allows you to load a custom SSL certificate.
 (Some restrictions apply; see Note below for details.)
 Options are: Enable-Additional fields appear that allow you to load a custom SSL certificate and a custom private key.
 The ACEmanager web server uses this custom certificate for authentication during HTTPS communication, instead of the default certificate.
-Disable-The ACEmanager web server uses the default SSL certificate for authentication during HTTPS communication. (default) Note: The custom certificate and private key must meet the following conditions: The certificate must be an X.509 certificate The certificate and the private key must be in .pem format, and they must be in separate files.
+Disable-The ACEmanager web server uses the default SSL certificate for authentication during HTTPS communication. (default SSL certificate for authentication during HTTPS communication. (default) Note: The custom certificate and private key must meet the following conditions: The certificate must be an X.509 certificate The certificate and the private key must be in .pem format, and they must be in The certificate and the private key must be in .periformat, and they must be in separate files.
 There is no limit to the size of the private key, but the larger the key, the more the performance is affected.
 Sierra Wireless recommends that the key does not exceed 2048 bits.
-Note: The RV50 supports pre-defined cipher suites using 128-bit cipher algorithms.
+Note: The RV55 supports pre-defined cipher suites using 128-bit cipher algorithms.
 Load Custom Certificate This field only appears when the Custom Certificate field is set to Enable.
-To load a custom SSL certificate: Click Load Custom Certificate.
-Click Browse and navigate to the SSL certificate file.
-Click Upload file to device.
-Once you have uploaded the custom certificate and the custom private key, click Apply and reboot the device.
+To load a custom SSL certificate: 1.
+Click Load Custom Certificate.
+2. Click Browse and navigate to the SSL certificate file.
+3. Click Upload file to device.
+4. Once you have uploaded the custom certificate and the custom private key, click Apply and reboot the device.
 Custom Certificate Name This field only appears when the Custom Certificate field is set to Enable.
 Displays the name of the custom certificate.
 Load Custom Private Key This field only appears when the Custom Certificate field is set to Enable.
 Allows you to enter a custom private key (Some restrictions apply; see Custom Certificate for details.)
 To load a custom private key: 1.
 Click Load Private Key.
 2. Click Browse and navigate to the private key file.
 3. Click Upload file to device.
 4. Once you have uploaded the custom certificate and the custom private key, click Apply and reboot the device.
 Custom Private Key Name This field only appears when the Custom Certificate field is set to Enable.
 Displays the name of the private key.